shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-article/index.md

 ### GET (List)

 #### Optional Parameters

-Option parameters can be provided: language: id or locale (from s_core_locales).
-If used, the returned info will be provided in the specified language (if available) considerTaxInput: By default, all returned prices are net values.
-If the boolean "considerTaxInput" is set to true, gross values will be returned instead.
+Optional parameters can be provided:
+* language `id` or `locale` (from `s_core_locales`).
+If used, the returned info will be provided in the specified language (if available)
+* `considerTaxInput`: By default, all returned prices are net values.
+If the boolean `considerTaxInput` is set to true, gross values will be returned instead.

 | Identifier       | Parameter | DB column              | Example call                             |
 |------------------|-----------|------------------------|------------------------------------------|